woheller69/FreeDroidWarn/README.md

 ## Overview

-From 2026/2027 onward, Google will [require developer verification](https://developer.android.com/developer-verification) for all Android apps on certified devices, including those iinstalled outside of the Play Store.
+From 2026/2027 onward, Google will [require developer verification](https://developer.android.com/developer-verification) for all Android apps on certified devices, including those installed outside of the Play Store.

 This library shows an alert dialog with a deprecation warning informing the user that the developer is not going to provide verification.
 It uses this text: